GateChain-Foundation/Grants-Program/README.md

 We believe that accelerating the liquidity of information and wealth and allowing everyone to enjoy more equal and safer encrypted transaction services are the mission and belief of the blockchain, and it is also where the Gate.io team has worked hard toward and struggled for the past eight years.

 ## 📋 Introduction
-**GateChain** is an innovative public chain that focuses on the secure storage and value exchange of blockchain assets.
+**Gate** is an innovative public chain that focuses on the secure storage and value exchange of blockchain assets.
 With an innovative vault account and a clearing mechanism, it creatively solves the industry’s pain points such as stolen digital assets, damage and private key loss or theft.

 We are traversing a time of never before seen prosperity for the blockchain industry.
 The Ethereum ecosystem is flourishing; various DeFi projects have taken up a huge piece of the market and locked it; New concepts surrounding NFTs are also constantly revolutionizing traditional industries.
 More people, organizations, and even countries are beginning to accept cryptocurrencies.
 At the same time, what initially was an element of success is now an obstacle: high fees set high entry barriers for many people who want to experience this new and promising digital era.